cj-prince/Todo_List-Enyata/README.md

 3. JAVASCRIPT
 4.Event listeners
 5.DOM manipulation

 FIRST STEP
-The first step is to download the Omega App
+The first step is to download the Omega App and Display on browser.